scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:31
 is you can actually lower your time so
 2:32
-let's just make this as one
+let’s just make this as one
 2:36
 and here you can see a more appropriate
 2:37